 - Toptal – Toptal is an exclusive network of the top talent available online.
 This platform is a bit pricy in comparison to similar websites, but the reviews suggest they may be worth the extra cost.

 - Freelancer – Freelancer is one of the largest online hiring platforms available.
-They offer online workers in every imaginable expertise, and no job is too big or too small.
+They offer online workers in every imaginable expertise, and no task is too big or too small.
 They offer various membership levels depending on your specific needs.

 - Fiverr – Fiverr is known for providing low cost services (starting at just $5).
 They have all sorts of specialties available and the skill levels of the workers range from beginner to expert.
 The reviews are mixed so do your research before hiring a worker.